Health Encyclopedia

 Alcohol Intoxication

 Alcohol intoxication is very serious.
 It occurs when you drink alcohol faster than your liver can break it down.
 Severe intoxication is a medical emergency.
 It's also called alcohol overdose or alcohol poisoning.
 It can lead to death.
-Here are some key facts:
+Here are some key things to know.

 • It can take 10 minutes or more to start to feel the effects of a drink.
 So it's easy to drink more than you planned.
-Binge drinking can lead to an alcohol overdose.
+Binge drinking and high-intensity drinking can lead to an alcohol overdose.
 Binge drinking is having:

 • One drink may be more than 1 serving of alcohol.
 In some cases, a drink can be 2 to 4 servings.
 This depends on the type of drink.